regen-network/regen-ledger/docs/tutorials/user/credit-class-project-batch-management.md

 Regen Network Development uses a custom [Internationalized Resource Identifier (IRI)](../../modules/data/01_concepts#iri) as the value of `metadata` for credit classes, projects, and batches created and managed by Regen Registry.
 If you are managing your own credit origination process, we recommend doing the same.
 If you use the same IRI format, your data will be readable by Regen Network Development applications.

 The IRI contains a content hash with embedded information about how the content hash was created and how the data was hashed.
 To generate IRIs for the `metadata` fields of a credit class, project, and batch, we first need to construct "graph" data using JSON-LD format.
-When we say "graph" data here, we mean data that is RDF compliant (see [Resource Description Framework (RDF)](https://www.w3.org/RDF/)).
+When we say "graph" data here, we mean data that conforms to the [Resource Description Framework (RDF)](https://www.w3.org/TR/rdf11-concepts/) data model.
+For more information about the relationship between RDF data and JSON-LD, see [Relationship to RDF](https://www.w3.org/TR/json-ld/#relationship-to-rdf).

 ### JSON-LD

 The [Regen Registry Standards](https://github.com/regen-network/regen-registry-standards) repository includes the data schemas currently being used by Regen Network Development.
 Following this approach, we start with building a [JSON-LD](https://json-ld.org/) object for each credit class, project, and batch we intend to create.

+The following templates can be used as a starting point.
+Users should feel free to add their own fields in additions to the ones provided.
+New fields that are added from other vocabularies should include references in the JSON-LD `@context`.
+See [The Context](https://www.w3.org/TR/json-ld11/#the-context) for more information.

 #### Classes